longddda/The-code-related-to-generating-CMCDS-datasets/README.md

 ## Overview

-This repository contains code and data for ["CMCDS dataset: Comprises computed ECD spectral data for over 10,000 chiral organic small molecules"].

-It includes scripts for:
+This repository contains a complete pipeline for generating and analyzing ECD (Electronic Circular Dichroism) spectra of molecules using Gaussian input and output files.

+The workflow includes:
-- Converting SMILES to `.mol` files
+- Converting SMILES strings to `.mol` structure files
 - Generating `.gjf` input files for Gaussian
-- Parsing `.log` output files
-- Extracting energy and rotatory strength data
+- Optimizing molecular structures and extracting key data from `.log` files
-- Plotting ECD spectra
+- Plotting ECD spectra from Gaussian calculation outputs

 ---